oblador/react-native-vector-icons/MIGRATION.md

 * Explore better android font loading
 * Subdir fonts on ios
 * Remove
-  * hasIcon - kill this
-  * getRawGlyphmap - for the directory plus one other guy - probably kill that
-  * getFontFamily? - Probably kill
   * loadFont - search github then killas external
 * Think about <Text selectable>
 * FOntawesome5/6